akopachov/clang-format-action/README.md

         with:
           # check out HEAD on the branch
           ref: ${{ github.head_ref }}
-          # make sure the parent commit is grabbed as well, because
-          # that's what will get formatted (i.e. the most recent commit)
+          # fetch everything to be able to compare with any ref
-          fetch-depth: 2
+          fetch-depth: 0

       # format the latest commit
-      - uses: purduesigbots/clang-format-action@1
+      - uses: akopachov/clang-format-action@main
-        # use one of clang-format's supported styles or leave this out to use the style in your .clang-format file
         with:
-          style: file
+          style: file # use one of clang-format's supported styles or leave this out to use the style in your .clang-format file
+          commit: HEAD~1 # Ref to compare with

       # commit the changes (if there are any)
       - name: Commit changes
         uses: stefanzweifel/git-auto-commit-action@v4.1.2